jpb/elm-web-server/readme.md

     console.log("listening at localhost:3000")
 })
 ```
-Importing `elm-server` automatically exposes `XmlHttpRequest` globally to enable usage of `elm-lang/http` in the Elm-modules on the server.
+Importing `elm-web-server` automatically exposes `XmlHttpRequest` globally to enable usage of `elm-lang/http` in the Elm-modules on the server.

 ## Elm Interface
 There is a couple of tiny modules for Elm, written to facilitate some basic server-logic.